josh1den/DATA620-GROUP/HW1/PROPOSAL.md

 Our analysis will focus on the hypothetical outcome, can degree centrality be used to predict the total number of actions taken before dropping out of the course.

-The individual data files will be loaded into pandas dataframes and combined into one master edge least containing the categorical feature, and read from pandas into a networkx Graph object.
+The individual data files will be loaded into pandas dataframes and combined into one master edge list containing the categorical feature, and read from pandas into a networkx Graph object.